Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

-Use this page as the main guide home for the CSI Derivatives Fundamentals and Options Licensing Course on SecuritiesMastery.com.
-DFOL is the listed-options lane inside CSI’s derivatives family: it keeps the broad derivatives base, then adds deeper option-strategy logic, option-account workflow, margin, order handling, exchanges, clearing, and contract-adjustment rules.
+Use this page as the main CSI Derivatives Fundamentals and Options Licensing Course guide.
+DFOL is the listed-options course inside CSI’s derivatives family: it keeps the broad derivatives base, then adds deeper option-strategy logic, option-account workflow, margin, order handling, exchanges, clearing, and contract-adjustment rules.

 Exam snapshot